uclaacm/hackschool-f20/session-4-advanced-css/README.md

 In order to understand the motivation behind using either Flexbox or Grid, we should first mention the way developers had to lay things out before them: the Jurassic era.

-Prior to Flexbox and Grid, if a developer wanted to get an element in the position they wanted, they had to use properties that included *floats* and *positions*.
+Prior to Flexbox and Grid, if a developer wanted to get elements into positions they wanted, they had to lay out these elements using tables from HTML.
 I will leave the details about these properties as an exercise to the reader, but the gist of it is that they were a very "hack-y" way of going about layout.
 Some layout requirements that seemed like a basic necessity, like vertically centering an element, or making child elements take an equal amount of width and height within a container, takes a lot of roundabout coding to get just right.
 Furthermore, these layouts were rigid, and they couldn't adapt to different screen sizes seamlessly.
 All in all, it was pretty painful.
+If you want to learn about it, you can take a look at this article talking about it [here](https://css-tricks.com/look-back-history-css/#the-pioneers-of-standards-based-design).

 When Flexbox and Grid came to popularity, their accessible interface helped address a lot of these layout grievances.
 For one, both are tools used for adaptive layout.
 With both, there is a notion of a parent container, and using these containers, you can flexibly deal with all child elements and how they are laid out within the container.
 Flexbox and Grid are two different solutions to the same problem, but they do have some distinct differences.
 For one, Flexbox is 1-dimensional, meaning we only deal with the layout of a row or column at once time.
 On the other hand, Grid is 2-dimensional, which means that *both* row and column are considered in layout.